-- 117.9.1 Authority and procedures for release of probationary employee. - 1) An employee may be released by the appointing officer at any time during the probationary period upon written notice to the employee and the Human Resources Director. - 2) Consistent with these Rules and subject to the approval of the Commission, the Human Resources Director shall establish and promulgate procedures for administering and processing the release of probationary employees. - 117.9.2 Release of probationary employee for disciplinary reasons. - 1) If the release of a probationary employee is for disciplinary reasons, a determination of the employee's future employability shall be as provided in this section. - 2) The decision on future employability reached through the procedures established under these Rules shall be final and shall not be subject to reconsideration. - 3) The Executive Officer shall establish and promulgate the administrative process and procedures including the time frame for filing requests for future employability hearings. - 117.9.3 Reversion to Former Class Released Promotive Probationary Employee. - 1) Except if the release is for disciplinary reasons and subject to approval of the Human Resources Director, an employee released during a promotive probationary period shall revert to a position in the class from which promoted.
+117.9.2 Release of probationary employee for disciplinary reasons.

+- 1) If the release of a probationary employee is for disciplinary reasons, a determination of the employee's future employability shall be as provided in this section. - 2) The decision on future employability reached through the procedures established under these Rules shall be final and shall not be subject to reconsideration. - 3) The Executive Officer shall establish and promulgate the administrative process and procedures including the time frame for filing requests for future employability hearings.

+117.9.3 Reversion to Former Class - Released Promotive Probationary Employee.

+- 1) Except if the release is for disciplinary reasons and subject to approval of the Human Resources Director, an employee released during a promotive probationary period shall revert to a position in the class from which promoted.
 If necessary, displacements in the former class shall occur. - 2) Except for reasons beyond the control of the Commission or the Human Resources Director, reversion of a released promotive probationary employee shall be accomplished not later than thirty (30) days from the effective date of the employee's release. - 3) The Human Resources Director shall establish and promulgate the administrative process and procedures for the reversion of a released promotive probationary employee.

-Applicability: Rule 120 shall apply to officers and employees in all classes, except the Uniformed Ranks of the Police and Fire Departments and MTA Service-Critical classes; or as noted or as specifically excluded, or except as may be superseded by a collective bargaining agreement for those employees subject to Charter Section A8.409.
-However, all definitions in Rule 120 are applicable to employees in all classes; excluding only the Uniformed Ranks of the Police and Fire Departments and the MTA Service-Critical classes as covered in Volumes II, III and IV.
+Rule 120 shall apply to officers and employees in all classes, except the Uniformed Ranks of the Police and Fire Departments and MTA Service-Critical classes; or as noted or as specifically excluded, or except as may be superseded by a collective bargaining agreement for those employees subject to Charter Section A8.409.
+However, all definitions in Rule 120 are applicable to employees in all classes; excluding only the Uniformed Ranks of the Police and Fire Departments and the MTA Service-Critical classes as covered in Volumes II.
+III and IV.